RisingStack/react-easy-state/README.md

 **Local stores in functions rely on React hooks.
 They require React and React DOM v16.8+ or React Native v0.59+ to work.**

 <details>
-<summary>You can use any React hook - including <code>useState</code> - in function components, Easy State won't interfere with them.</summary>
+<summary>You can use React hooks - including <code>useState</code> - in function components, Easy State won't interfere with them.
+Please use [autoEffect](#local-auto-effects-in-function-components) instead of the `useEffect` hook for the best experience though.</summary>
 <p></p>

 ```jsx